- Découvertes

 - Form small balls with the dough and fry them until golden and crispy.

-Morello cherry clafouti and morello cherry basil sorbet
+Cherry clafoutis and cherry basil sorbet

 Ingredients for 6 people

-For the morello cherry clafoutis
+For the cherry clafoutis

-- Pitted sour cherries: 500 g
+- Pitted cherries: 500 g

 - Eggs: 4